 These are some of the most common scam texts going around in 2024:

-• Family emergency scam.
+- Family emergency scam.
 Smishing texts often rely on scare tactics to convince users to act without thinking.
 If you get a text from a hospital, jail, or a stranger bearing bad news about your family, then stay calm and don’t panic.
-Ask specific questions to the sender to verify their identity, and don’t share any of your information until you’ve separately verified that the family member in question is experiencing an emergency.
+Ask the sender specific questions to verify their identity, and don’t share any of your information until you’ve separately verified that the family member in question is experiencing an emergency.
 US users can call 1-877-FTC-HELP (1-877-382-4357) for advice.

 If the message contains a link and an urgent call-to-action, it’s probably a smishing message.
 If the message comes from an unknown number, don’t respond.